SiraMirai/journey/README.md

 ##### Could not download
 There are some files that are known to have issues being downloaded by Wabbajack.
 Mods downloaded from `Google Drive` or `ModDB` , in particular.
 You may manually download these mods from their source and place their archives **as is** into the downloads folder.

+The most common mod to give download issues is Skyrim Realistic Overhaul.
+Due to this I recommend downloading the files manually from their [ModDB page](https://www.moddb.com/mods/skyrim-realistic-overhaul/downloads).
+Download Parts 1 through 3 and the 1.8 Update file and place them into your Wabbajack downloads filder.

 The other common cause of this error is a mod was updated and its old files were deleted and are now impossible to download.
 In this situation, simply wait until Journey has been updated.